Our Climate Actions

 We are investing in certified and third-party verified emission reduction projects in cooperation with South Pole – the world's leading developer of projects for voluntary carbon offsetting.

 In 2025, our offsetting portfolio focuses on financing renewable energy projects where carbon reductions wouldn’t occur without external climate funding.
-We support projects that provide clean energy through solar power, including the Saint Nikola Wind Farm in Bulgaria and the Nongyai Wastewater Treatment project in Thailand, both registered under the Verified Carbon Standard.
+Currently (in second half-year of 2025) we support projects that provide renewable energy through wind power (Mersin Wind power plant in Turkey) and clean electricity though small hydro plant (Nam Pha Gnai Hydropower in Lao People’s Democratic Republic), both registered under the Gold Standard.